rvarttinen/spring-example-magic/README.md

 * `text/turtle`, the Terse RDF Triple Language (Turtle) format, more compact and readable than JSON-LD
 * `application/rdf+xml` , RDF/XML to express (i.e. serialize) an RDF graph as an XML document.
 Not so compact and not that readable ...

+Compare that with the other results when invoking `GET` requests with various `Accept`-hreaders.

 As the triple store used in this experiment/demo service is an in-memory store, all its data will be lost when the service is closed.
 There are some ideas creating a persistent store that retains the data between sessions.
 Also, there are some other ideas of creating a mechanism for populating the store with a specified number of random entries when invoked.

 Some example keys that can be used for interesting results: